cvs-health/testaro/README.md

 ### Network watching

 Testaro can poll servers for jobs to be performed.
+Such a server can act as the “controller” described in [How to run a thousand accessibility tests](https://medium.com/cvs-health-tech-blog/how-to-run-a-thousand-accessibility-tests-63692ad120c3).
+The server is responsible for preparing Testaro jobs, assigning them to Testaro agents, receiving reports back from those agents, and performing any further processing of the reports, including enhancement, storage, and disclosure to audiences.
+It can be any server reachable with a URL.
+That includes a server running on the same host as Testaro, with a URL such as `localhost:3000`.

 Network watching is governed by environment variables of the form `NETWATCH_URL_0_JOB`, `NETWATCH_URL_0_OBSERVE`, `NETWATCH_URL_0_REPORT`, and `NETWATCH_URL_0_AUTH`, and by an environment variable `NETWATCH_URLS`.

 You can create as many quadruples of `…JOB`, `OBSERVE`, `…REPORT`, and `AUTH` variables as you want, one quadruple for each server that the agent may get jobs from.
 Each quadruple has a different number inside the variable name.
-The `…JOB` variable is the URL that the agent needs to send a job request to.
+The `…JOB` variable is the URL that the agent needs to send a job request to (a typical URL could be `https://testcontroller.xyz.com/api/getJob/agent3`).
 The `…OBSERVE` variable is the URL that the agent needs to send granular job progress messages to if the job requests that.
-The `…REPORT` variable is the URL that the agent needs to send a completed report to.
+The `…REPORT` variable is the URL that the agent needs to send a completed report to (such as `localhost:3000/api/submitReport/agent3`).
 The `…AUTH` variable is the password of the agent that will be recognized by the server.
 Each URL can contain segments and/or query parameters that identify the purpose of the request, the identity and authorization of the agent, etc.

 In each quadruple, the `…AUTH` variable is optional.
 If it is truthy (i.e. it exists and has a non-empty value), then the job request sent to the server will be a `POST` request and the payload will be an object with an `agentPW` property, whose value is the password.
 Otherwise, i.e. if the variable has an empty string as its value or does not exist, the request will be a `GET` request, and an agent password, if required by the server, will need to be provided in the URL.